Strange World (soundtrack): Background

 As he wrote the cue outside the picture, he used it as the principal leitmotif for the score, which would be used for entities appearing the world.
 He felt the score is not scary as Alan Silvestri's score for Predator (1987) but odd as a similar to Jerry Goldsmith's Alien (1979) theme.
 The track "End Credits Suite" is "just every theme in the movie in a swashbuckling, three minute suite".
 Jackman referenced Williams' Superman theme where "the first thing that happens is you just get a load of swooping credits for about three and a half minutes while John Williams gets to blast through every single tune of "Superman."
 It's like, we haven't even started yet and we get a full operatic overture."
 The suite was indeed a "medley of all the themes he had composed", where he added "in this heritage of adventure music, firstly there's incredibly committed thematic material.
 There's no attempt to sort of be endlessly minimalistic."

-Jackman used the 20th century concert music harmony to produce a "slightly Dagobah system" where "strange and otherworldly harmonies that are much closer to concert music".
-The Avalonia theme, underlies the Clade family’s emotional connection, which Jackman said "is much more the feeling of home and even the instrumentation, there's like a bass player and some guitars and things that.
+Jackman used the 20th-century concert music harmony to produce a "slightly Dagobah system" where "strange and otherworldly harmonies that are much closer to concert music".
+The Avalonia theme, underlies the Clade family's emotional connection, which Jackman said "is much more the feeling of home and even the instrumentation, there's like a bass player and some guitars and things that.
 It feels safer and more like home.
 But you need that as a sort of foil, you need a sense of the safe world before you go on your mad adventure into the unknown."
 Hence, the first reel of the film, had the theme, which is "more of pop instrumentation and harmony, lesser epic and symphony".

 Track listing

 Additional music

-The track "Family Ties" by Bastille was featured in the special look trailer.
-The track were used for promotional purposes, and was none featured in the soundtrack, nor in the film.
-Additionally, one song featured "Lone Digger" from Caravan Palace in the film, but is not included from the soundtrack.
+The track "Family Ties" by Bastille was featured in the special-look trailer; the track was used for promotional purposes, but was not featured in the soundtrack nor in the film.
+Additionally, "Lone Digger" by Caravan Palace is featured in the film, but it was not included in the soundtrack either.